Leibniz AI Academy Courses

 Target group: All

 Description: Students will learn about the processing of spatial datasets using machine learning/deep learning and computational geometry methods.
-In particular, the following data types will be covered: LiDAR data (3D point clouds), motion trajectories, Volunteered Geographic Information (VGI) data.
+In particular, the following data types will be covered: LiDAR data (3D point clouds), motion trajectories, and Volunteered Geographic Information (VGI) data.
 Methods for classification, clustering and prediction will be taught.
 Applications can be found in automotive, mobility, and geohazards.
 The curriculum includes Object/Structure Recognition with ML/DL in LiDAR data, Classification and Prediction of Trajectories using ML/DL and Interpretation of VGI data based on ML/DL.

 Credits: 5